-Given this reaction it was inevitable that another conservative politician would be egged, no one less than the Prime Minister Scott Morrison himself.
-The alleged egger Amber Holt was arrested and charged with common assault and possession of Cannabis as she was found with a marijuana joint on her.
+Given this reaction, it was inevitable that another conservative politician would be egged, no less than the Prime Minister Scott Morrison himself.
+The alleged egger Amber Holt was arrested and charged with common assault and possession of cannabis as she was found with a marijuana joint on her.

-Elsewhere in the election campaign we had a family dog assassinated in the Geelong seat of Corangamite with the dead dog put underneath the sign of Liberal candidate Sarah Henderson.
-We had a Tony Abbott volunteer stabbed in with a screwdriver in the vitriolic Warringah campaign, and a One Nation campaign van was torched alight in Tasmania the day after the election.
+Elsewhere in the election campaign, we had a family dog assassinated in the Geelong seat of Corangamite with the dead dog put underneath the sign of Liberal candidate Sarah Henderson.
+We had a Tony Abbott volunteer stabbed with a screwdriver in the vitriolic Warringah campaign, and a One Nation campaign van was torched in Tasmania the day after the election.

-But political violence against the right has not just been ignored, excused and celebrated in Australia.
-Over in the UK they are in the middle of their European Parliamentary elections, the left are still triggered by the Brexit referendum of 2016 and are taking their rage out on leave candidates in this election.
+But political violence against the right has been ignored, excused and celebrated not just in Australia.
+Over in the UK, they are in the middle of their European Parliamentary elections.
+The left is still triggered by the Brexit referendum of 2016 and is taking its rage out on Leave candidates in this election.

-Rather than seeing being ‘milkshaked’ as an affront to Britain’s democratic process and a form of political assault, the media has deemed a legitimate form of political protest at the ‘extreme views’ of these candidates.
-Leftists on social media have thought it hilarious to see these candidates be humiliated covered in white liquid out in public.
+Rather than seeing being ‘milkshaked’ as an affront to Britain’s democratic process and a form of political assault, the media have deemed it a legitimate form of political protest against the ‘extreme views’ of these candidates.
+Leftists on social media have thought it hilarious to see these candidates humiliated, covered in white liquid out in public.

-UK fast food chain Burger King also thought this was all a bit of a joke when promoting the sales of their milkshakes the same weekend that Tommy Robinson was set to visit the nation.
-They later claimed they would never endorse political violence.
+UK fast food chain Burger King also thought this was all a bit of a joke when promoting the sales of its milkshakes the same weekend that Tommy Robinson was set to visit the nation.
+Burger King later claimed it would never endorse political violence.

-Then yesterday the regressive left in the UK was able to milkshake their biggest target yet, the champion of the Brexit campaign and leader of the new Brexit Party Nigel Farage when campaigning in Newcastle.
-Farage was irate at the security failure muttering to his detail “How did you not stop that?”, “complete failure” and “I could have spotted that a mile off”.
+Then yesterday, the regressive left in the UK was able to milkshake its biggest target yet, the champion of the Brexit campaign and leader of the new Brexit Party, Nigel Farage, when campaigning in Newcastle.
+Farage was irate at the security failure, muttering to his detail “How did you not stop that?”, “complete failure” and “I could have spotted that a mile off”.

-Video of the assault is followed by Farage needing to walk nearly 400 meters to whisked away while the media is busy taking photos of his milkshake soaked suit with roars of laughter heard in the background.
+Video shows the assault followed by Farage needing to walk nearly 400 metres to be whisked away while the media are busy taking photos of his milkshake-soaked suit, with roars of laughter heard in the background.

-While the left think this is funny and that these candidates deserve it because of their ‘vile’ views the British authorities have began to take this new milkshaking phenomena more seriously.
-They ordered a McDonalds in Scotland to stop selling milkshakes during Nigel Farage’s visit.
+While the left thinks this is funny and that these candidates deserve it because of their ‘vile’ views, the British authorities have begun to take this new milkshaking phenomenon more seriously.
+They ordered a McDonald’s in Scotland to stop selling milkshakes during Nigel Farage’s visit.

-Many are left to wonder if this new enabled form of political violence will evolve into serious attempts at physical harm at right wing politicians or candidates.
+Many are left to wonder if this new enabled form of political violence will evolve into serious attempts at physical harm of right-wing politicians or candidates.
 This was highlighted by conservative UK commentator Katie Hopkins.

 Absolutely.
 Please tell me where you draw the line?— Katie Hopkins (@KTHopkins) May 20, 2019